-Stock futures flat as investors fathom Fed comments on rates

-U.S. stock index futures were little changed on Monday as investors tried to decipher comments from top Federal Reserve officials on the timing of the next interest rate hike.

-* Fed Chair Janet Yellen said on Friday the case for a rate increase was getting stronger, but provided little detail on when the central bank would next move.
+Wall Street rises as hawkish Fed boosts financial stocks

+Wall Street rose on Monday morning, helped by financial stocks that gained a day after Federal Reserve Chair Janet Yellen said the case for an interest rate hike had strengthened.

+Yellen, addressing a gathering of global central bankers on Friday, said the central bank was close to meeting its goals of maximum employment and stable prices, while describing consumer spending as "solid".

-* Vice Chair Stanley Fischer, in an interview with CNBC the same day, suggested that a move as soon as next month could be possible.
+Yellen gave little indication of when the Fed would move but Vice Chairman Stanley Fischer suggested that a move as soon as next month could be possible.

-* The statements left investors skeptical about the central bank's motives, especially given that it has seldom followed its rhetoric with real action.
+"It's a delicate yet deliberate delivery of reality," said Andre Bakhos, managing director at Janlyn Capital.
+"Rates are going to move higher, based on the economic evidence, but the "when" of the move is up in the air."

+Financial stocks, which stand to gain the most in a higher interest rate environment, rose as traders raised bets on a hike in the coming months.

+The index was trading at its highest level since Dec.
+30, shortly after the Fed raised rates for the first time in nearly a decade.

-* The chances of a rate hike in September jumped to 33 percent from 21 percent, while the measure rose modestly to 44.4 percent from 41.4 percent for December, according to CME Group's FedWatch tool.
+The chances of a rate hike in September jumped to 30 percent from 21 percent, while the measure rose to 45.1 percent from 41.4 percent for December, according to CME Group's FedWatch tool.

-* Wall Street gained on Friday after Yellen's comments were seen as being less hawkish than expected, but ended lower after Fischer's remarks.
+A report from the U.S. Commerce Department showed consumer spending, which accounts for more than two-thirds of U.S. economic activity, rose for the fourth straight month in July.

+Still, in the 12 months through July the core personal consumption expenditure, the Fed's preferred inflation measure, increased 1.6 percent, below its 2 percent target.

-* The dollar index .DXY, which saw its best day in two months on Friday, was trading flat on Monday, while oil prices slipped more than 1 percent.
+The dollar index .DXY rose 0.25 percent, trading at more than a two-week high, while oil prices slipped more than 1 percent.

-* Data due on Monday includes a report from the U.S. Commerce Department, which is likely to show consumer spending edged up 0.3 percent in July.
-The report is expected at 8:30 a.m.
-ET (1230 GMT).
+Microsoft (MSFT.O) rose 0.8 percent and gave the biggest boost to the S&P 500 and the Nasdaq after UBS raised its price target.

-* Mylan (MYL.O) shares rose 1.2 percent in premarket trading after the drugmaker announced a generic version of its allergy treatment EpiPen.
+Mylan (MYL.O) shares rose 1 percent after the drugmaker announced a generic version of its allergy treatment EpiPen.

 (Reporting by Yashaswini Swamynathan in Bengaluru; Editing by Don Sebastian)